Eric7895/Data_Science_Project-/README.md

 4) etc..

 ## Multiple Linear Regression Model using R
-Objective - Create and test the performance of multiple linear regression to answer questions regarding a random dataset.
+Objective - Create and test the performance of multiple linear regression to answer questions regarding a selected dataset.

 Example questions include but are not limited to: